hemachowdary-10/Jobhunter-AI-Agent/README.md

 you might notice two separate implementations of jobhunter in the repo. `jobhunter` folder contains a simpler approach to implementing multi-agent conversation required between a planner and a browser agent.

-the `jobhunterer_fsm` folder contains another approach based on [finite state machines]. there are slight nuances and both result in similar level or performace. however, the fsm approach is more scalable, and we will be doing further improvements in it.
+the `jobhunterer_fsm` folder contains another approach based on [finite state machines]. there are slight nuances and both result in similar level or performace.

 ### setup